uwaiseibna2/GAP/README.md

 ## Example Application of GAP

 Commands to run the three GAP functions are discussed here.
-For each function, sample commands are provided alongside explanation for both alignment only and tree-features based approach.
+For each function, sample commands are provided alongside explanation for both alignment-only and tree-features based approach.

 ## PredictSpecies
-**Sample Command**:
+**Sample Commands**:

 - Alignment-only approach
   ```bash